domoritz/csv2parquet/Readme.md

             Sets write batch size
 ```

 The --schema-file option uses the same file format as --dry and --print-schema.
-Additional information about the format

 ## For Developers